island-is/island.is/handbook/technical-overview/devops/dockerizing.md

 _Prerequisite_: Local Docker support

-If you are having problems with your application running inside a Docker container you need to download the Docker container and run it locally.
+If you are having problems with your application running inside a Docker container, you can troubleshoot that by downloading the Docker container and running it locally on your workstation.

 To do that you need to follow this process: